Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-If you have a Medicare card and your doctor orders the diabetes test for you, the test is usually bulk billed.
-That means there are no out-of-pocket or additional costs to you.
+If you have a Medicare card and your doctor orders diabetes screening tests, the test is usually bulk billed.
+That means there are no additional costs to you (out-of-pocket costs).

-It’s always a good idea to ask the pathology lab about any out-of-pocket or additional costs when you book your appointment.
+It’s always a good idea to ask the pathology lab about any additional costs before you have a blood test.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.